-Children are consulted in circle time during the SEAL work on Say No to Bullying and in school surveys, on how effective the school is in dealing with bullying.
+Children are consulted in circle time during Anti - Bullying sessions and in school surveys, on how effective the school is in dealing with bullying.
 Parents have an opportunity to feed back through the school questionnaire and open afternoon feedback.

-This policy links to other policies such as Child Protection, Inclusion and Behaviour.
+This policy links to other policies such as Child Protection, Inclusion and behaviour.